 Visit the NERT Document Repository to download additional documents.

-*Appendices have been omitted from this document.
+*Appendices, tables, figures, and/or plates have been omitted from this document.
 For a copy of the full report, please contact Weiquan Dong.

 July 1, 2019 - Google holds ceremonial groundbreaking for Henderson data center - Las Vegas Review-Journal**